ZimingWang/pear/README.en.md

 ###This is an upgrade of [Up Database](http://www.github.com/UncP/Up_Database)
 ####If you are implementing a database yourself, or you are new to database learning, it is highly recommended that you open directory [v0.1.0](./v0.1.0)

+####pear is a light-weight NoSQL database based on B+ btree index, it consists of a simple parser, a btree engine and a hashed page pool

 ###Current Version 0.1.1

 ####Goals